Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Proofs of the main results

-(iii) Since the bound in~\eqref{eq:growth estimate} is independent of $\mu\in B_{b,loc}(\mathscr{P}_{1}(\R^{m}))$, the set $M$ is closed and convex.
-We set $f_{\mathscr{P},1} := \sum_{k=1}^{l}\null_{k}c_{\mathscr{P}}^{\beta_{k}}\beta_{k}\chi_{0}$ and $f_{\mathscr{P},0} = f_{\mathscr{P}} - f_{\mathscr{P},1}$.
+(iii) Since the bound in~\eqref{eq:growth estimate} is independent of $\mu\in B_{b,loc}(\mathcal{P}_{1}(\R^{m}))$, the set $M$ is closed and convex.
+We set $g_{1,1} := \sum_{k=1}^{l}\beta_{k}\sum_{i=1}^{m}\chi_{i,k}$ and $g_{1,0} = g_{1} - g_{1,1}$.
 Then

-for each $\mu\in B_{b,loc}(\mathscr{P})$ and any $t\in [t_{0},\infty)$, by Lemma~\ref{le:moment growth estimate} and Young's inequality.
+for all $\mu\in B_{b,loc}(\mathcal{P})$ and $t\geq t_{0}$, by Lemma~\ref{le:moment growth estimate} and Young's inequality.
 Then it follows from the Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals and Fubini's theorem that $\Psi$ maps $M$ into itself.
 Hence, the claim holds. \end{proof}